GeoscienceAustralia/vaws/_sources/ch05_logic.rst.txt

 2. Translate percentage into repair cost via damage scenarios.
 3. cost damage from water ingress if required
 4. calculate damage index

+Cpi
+---

+-.
+Generate debris and check any breach by debris
+-.
+Update cpi in case of internal pressurization event

+-. determine footprint and coverages given the wind direction -. sample cpe and calculate pressure
+-. sample construction quality level and determine factors applied to mean and cov of strength -. sample connection strength and dead load